exercism/c/exercises/practice/pangram/.approaches/bitfield/content.md

   So `A` would have `1` [shifted left][shift-left] 0 places (so not shifted at all) and `Z` would have `1` shifted left 25 places
 - The [bitwise OR operator][bitwise-or] is used to set the bit at that position in the `phrasemask`.

+In that way, both a lowercase `z` and an uppercase `Z` can share the same position in the bit field.

 So, for a 32-bit integer, if the values for `a` and `Z` were both set, the bits would look like

 ```